JeffersonLab/ced2graph/Config.md

 #
 # Here you specify information that will govern fetching of data from the mya archiver.
 #
+# deployment:
+#   Which mya deployment to use (history or ops).
+Deployment "history" should suffice in most situations.
+It contains
+#   data going back much further (~10 years) than the ops deployment (~2 years).
+However the history
+#   deployment only gets refreshed at the first of each month, so any more recent data must come from ops.
+#
+# throttle:
+#   Sets the max number of data points to be fetched from the archiver web api in a single HTTP request.
+#   The web server will timeout if a request takes too long to complete.
+#
 # dates:
 #   begin: The start of the date range to fetch (YYYY-MM-DD [HH:MM:SS])
 #   end: The end of the date range to fetch (YYYY-MM-DD [HH:MM:SS])